CodeReviewDAO/dxd_codereview/DIRECT-FAILURE-CAUSES.md

 - Documentation is completely missing or extremely sparse
 - Missing Tests

 _Please note that this list may be updated in the future based on experience with the new code review submissions.
-Please also note that the reviewer may choose to give a direct failure recommendation for reasons which are not on this list, based on the specific case._
+Please also note that this list is non-binding, and the reviewer may choose to give (or not give) a direct failure recommendation for a review, based on the entirety of the specific case._